WHO ARE WE?

 Graduate Student

-Megan Zeni is a PhD student in the Faculty of Education at UBC.
+Megan Zeni is a PhD candidate in the Faculty of Education at UBC.
 Her research interests include developing professional learning communities with in-service teachers to bridge emerging theories with teaching practices that include unstructured outdoor play as a pedagogical approach.
-Megan has over 20 years of experiences as a professional educator, and currently teaches in a public school outdoor and garden classroom.
+Megan has over 25 years of experiences as a professional educator, and currently teaches in a public school outdoor and garden classroom.
 To learn more about her work, visit: www.meganzeni.com.

 Graduate Student